manuGil/online-core/docs/source/systems-model.rst

 ..
 [CT22020] Olenka Bilash.
 (2009, June).
 Best of Bilash.
 Improving second language education.
 Retrieved October 7, 2020, from https://bestofbilash.ualberta.ca/inductivedeductive.html

-[TABLE page 9.
+..
+Add table as examples of inductive and deductive [TABLE page 9.
 WHAT DOES THE TABLE SHOW?]

 .. attention::
    **Question.**
    When would prefer to use an inductive over an deductive approach?
-[DOES THIS QUESTION REQUIRE CLARIFICATION?]

 Evaluating Systems Models
 --------------------------

 The best way to learn about systems modelling is to experiment with a number of existing models and determine which characteristics they replicate.
 In this section,  you will use the web version of  Netlogo.
 Netlogo is a software designed to create agent-based simulation models and Cellular Automata (CA) models.
 You will see  some examples and then reflect about their similarities and differences.